lfg57/markdown-reference/Markdown Extended Syntax.md

 <br>

-## 5.9.
+## 5.7.
 Ending Lists

+**🅴**

-In the following example, the code block is treated as a block of item two and not as a block following the list.
+Here, the java code block is treated as a block of item two and not as a block for the entire list.

 - item one
 - item two